fabon-f/temporal-polyfill-lite/README.md

 ## Spec compliance

-It supports the latest spec (January 2026) with few intentional deviations (see `/expectedFailures` directory for details).
+It supports the latest spec with few intentional deviations (see `/expectedFailures` directory for details).